 Image via Clopaydoor

-When it comes to building high-converting landing pages, persuasion is everything.
+When it comes to building successful landing pages, persuasion is everything.
 With the right persuasion techniques, you can convert even the most skeptical visitors on your landing page.

 Reciprocity: When users receive a free gift or a sample from a brand, they feel a sense of obligation to reciprocate.

 Scarcity: When you give users the illusion that a resource is scarce, it is likely to increase its demand.
-FOMO is a commonly used strategy in ecommerce to build high-converting landing pages.
+FOMO is a commonly used strategy in ecommerce to build a landing page with high conversion rates.

 Image via AliExpress